CRC: Fully General Model of Confidential Remote Computing

-\textbf{TCB Update:} The Trusted Computing Base (TCB) of a system may need updates from time to time due to emerging vulnerabilities or newer functionalities.
-TPM may offer a TCB update with append-only storage of hashes assisting with the representation of the updated state of a certain system or programme.
+\textbf{TCB Update:} The \acrlong{tcb} of a system may need updates from time to time due to emerging vulnerabilities or newer functionalities. \acrshort{tpm} may offer a \acrshort{tcb} update with append-only storage of hashes assisting with the representation of the updated state of a certain system or programme.
 It offers fundamental RoT primitives to identify the system's state or the state of arbitrary computations.
-System designers must define and load the software of the \emph{Secure World} in advance, and its TCB update may be limited to patching the \emph{Secure World}.
+System designers must define and load the software of the \emph{Secure World} in advance, and its \acrshort{tcb} update may be limited to patching the \emph{Secure World}.
 Custom solutions can be implemented by the TEE developers.
-Intel's SGX provides TCB update mechanisms for both the SGX hardware and the enclaves~\cite{SGXupdateTCB}.
-TCB updates help patch the CPU Firmware (microcode) to fix the hardware bugs.
+Intel's \acrshort{sgx} provides \acrshort{tcb} update mechanisms for both the \acrshort{sgx} hardware and the enclaves~\cite{SGXupdateTCB}. \acrshort{tcb} updates help patch the CPU Firmware (microcode) to fix the hardware bugs.
 Enclaves derive benefits from secure updates.
 For example, CPU can refuse executing outdated enclave software.

-\textbf{Arbitrary Code:} A \emph{Confidential Remote Computing} application may require arbitrary code execution on trusted hardware.
-Computations take place outside of TPM in the system.
-TPM does not handle the computations itself, but TPM-based solutions may assist applications in general-purpose computers.
+\textbf{Arbitrary Code:} A \emph{\acrlong{crc}} application may require arbitrary code execution on trusted hardware.
+Computations take place outside of \acrshort{tpm} in the system. \acrshort{tpm} does not handle the computations itself, but \acrshort{tpm}-based solutions may assist applications in general-purpose computers.
 ARM Trustzone-based systems require developers to place the application code in the \emph{Secure World} in advance, and the participants may not be able to load any arbitrary code remotely later on without third-party solutions.
-Intel's SGX allows~\cite{SGXdevGuide21} users to load any arbitrary code into the enclaves.
+Intel's \acrshort{sgx} allows~\cite{SGXdevGuide21} users to load any arbitrary code into the enclaves.